Ravindu99J/Test_Automation_01/README.md

 <img width="1340" height="728" alt="Screenshot 2025-10-08 150055" src="https://github.com/user-attachments/assets/24d290a8-4059-4e42-be3a-27867ef212c6" />

 ### 3.Enable GitHub Webhook Trigger
+   Note on Webhook Trigger: If Jenkins runs on localhost or a private network, it must be exposed to the public internet ( using ngrok ) for the GitHub webhook to function.

 <img width="1010" height="368" alt="Screenshot 2025-10-08 150126" src="https://github.com/user-attachments/assets/216db167-cd8c-47d2-8af3-e8711cf6b539" />